Greek Toilets — Toilets of the Mainland

 Meteora is a fantastic looking area in northwestern Greece.
 It has been a monastic center since the 11th century.
 Byzantine monks built monasteries on eroded rock pinnacles.

-At left you can see the monastery of Moni Varlaam.
-It was built in 1541.
+The monastery of Moni Varlaam was built in 1541.
 It was reputed to house the finger of Saint John and the shoulder blade of Saint Andrew.

 The cliff faces here are up to 373 meters tall.
 Access was intentionally difficult.
 The traditional method of access was to be lifted in a basket suspended by a rope.
 When asked when the ropes were replaced, the monks famously answered "When the Lord lets them break".

 The toilets, however, are very modern.
-At right is one of the toilets for visitors.
+This is one of the toilets for visitors.

 Access to the monasteries today is via steep staircases, and in some cases, narrow footbridges.
 Visiting Orthodox priests have the option of riding a small metal cage carried by a set of steel cables.